vniclos/GPS-ESP32-sample/README.md

 There are two samples,
 - first only serial output,  and you dont need to do changes,
-- eccod has serial and web output and you need edit _defines.h for configure your wifi access point
+- Second has serial and web output and you need edit _defines.h for configure your wifi access point

 ### You can get